 Finally, here on the Enterprise tab, the Most Engaging Posts simply shows a summary of the posts that have resulted in the highest number of replies and likes.
 This is really valuable to track what sort of conversations that engage your people.

-For every business unit, every topic and for every group you can drill in and get the same level of insights that I have showed you here on the Enterprise tab.
-Let’s click for example on the ‘social media and marketing’ group.
-As I scroll down you can see that I am getting insights about collaboration patterns within the group, the influential people, the response rate, and the most engaging posts.
+For every business unit, every topic and for every community you can drill in and get the same level of insights that I have showed you here on the Enterprise tab.
+Let’s click for example on the ‘social media and marketing’ community.
+As I scroll down you can see that I am getting insights about collaboration patterns within the community, the influential people, the response rate, and the most engaging posts.

-And you can do this for all groups, all topics and all business units.
-We mirror the group’s access permissions, so if you cannot access a group on your enterprise social network, you also cannot access that group in SWOOP.
+And you can do this for all communities, all topics and all business units.
+We mirror the community's access permissions, so if you cannot access a community on your enterprise social network, you also cannot access that community in SWOOP.

 Finally, let me go back to the Personal Tab and show you how many of our customers are using SWOOP to help individuals become better collaborators, communicator and engagers.

 By analysing the number of posts, replies and likes I have made, and combining that with the number of replies and likes I have received, SWOOP now tells me what my collaboration persona is.
 As you can see I am currently an ‘Engager’.